What is the mission of your practice?

 Are you knowledgable about mid-life health and wellness?

-Yes.
-I am a Certified Menopause Provider by the Menopause Society.
-I am board certified by the American Board of Lifestyle Medicine.
-Just as importantly, I have personally applied all of these science-based principles to my own health and wellness and am in the best health of my life.
+Just as importantly, I have personally applied these science-based principles to my own health and wellness and am grateful to be in the best health of my life.

 I have a PCP and I don’t want to leave that insurance-based practice.
 Can I still work with you?

 Yes.
 I would be delighted to serve as a member of your healthcare team.
-I am available to help, listen, explain, clarify and contribute to your optimal health.

 What healthcare system are you affiliated with?